-On Friday we found out that month to month Canada added 59,000 more jobs in May, however, because more folks were looking for work in May, the Unemployment rate stays rock steady at 6.8% (for the 4th consecutive month).
-More fun with numbers, since more folks are looking for jobs, even though the economy is adding jobs, it is not fast enough to absorb the new job seekers.
+On Friday, we found out that month to month Canada added 59,000 more jobs in May.
+However, because more folks were looking for work in May, the Unemployment rate stayed rock steady at 6.8% (for the 4th consecutive month).
+More fun with numbers since more folks are looking for jobs.
+Even though the economy is adding jobs, it is not fast enough to absorb the new job seekers.

 The more encouraging statement in the report is:

 In the 12 months to May, employment increased by 192,000 (+1.1%), the result of more full-time work.
 Over the same period, the total number of hours worked grew by 1.2%.

 This is good news, but the fact that more folks are looking for jobs does temper my expectations.